dludemann/test/content/index.md

     title:
     paragraphs:
       - text: >-
-          ## Dating profile pictures photography - 5 must-have dating photos for success
+          ## Dating profile pictures photography - 5 must-have dating photos for
+          success

           Each day we meet with men and women who feel anxious about getting back into the dating game.
 Men and women who have been in a single relationship for a long time are often the hardest hit.
 While we advocate that you kick off your online dating journey with professional dating profile pictures, the other question we often get asked is, "What types of pictures work best?"
 In our experience, there are 5 types of photos that your profile should have and are offered as part of our dating profile pictures photography service.

           ## The Headshot with a Smile

-          99.9% of people visiting your online
-          dating profile will start by seeing your headshot.
+          99\.9% of people visiting your online dating profile will start by seeing your headshot.
 Whether it's Tinder, Bumble, or Facebook, that headshot gives a prospect their first impression of you.
-In the world of dating profile picture photography, pulling off a truly fantastic headshot needs more than just a beautiful simile.
+In the world of dating profile picture photography, pulling off a truly fantastic headshot needs more than just a beautiful smile.
 It needs to be interesting and intriguing enough to get a prospect to tap or swipe on it.
 So you don't want a headshot that resembles more of a close-up.
           The picture is usually framed from the chest up.
 Also, this isn't a passport photo, so try to smile.
 If anything, it goes a long way to make the person considering your profile feel more comfortable.
 The blurred background is fine since the emphasis is on you.
 But the most critical element, second to perhaps your smile, is the lighting.
 We try to avoid using overhead lights, which make the features appear too harsh.
 Our team uses eye-level lights which accentuate your facial features.
 Also, the goal is to produce a portrait that does not look flat.
 That's why it generally takes a pretty long time to frame and take what we consider to be a winning headshot for a dating profile.

           ## A Candid Portrait

           Candid photos are an excellent way to show off your personality.
 When done right, or professionally (we must add), it will impress people who are looking to find someone who likes having fun.
 Candid shots, by their very definition, need to be taken when the subject isn't aware they are being photographed.
 The majority of candid shots are faked, and the subject tries acting natural, which is perfectly fine if it is pulled off with perfection.
 Our dating profile pictures photography service achieves candid shots with careful planning and positioning.
           We also find the right angle for the shot to get that impromptu look.
           In our experience, it helps immensely if the shot is of you engaged in some activity like maybe fetching drinks from the counter, playing the guitar, etc. However, the key is to get our clients to relax and rehearse the shot before it is taken.

           ## Shots of Your Hobbies

           We don't mean pictures of your stamp collection, but instead, you engaged in pasting stamps, maybe.
 While platforms like Tinder have proven to be instrumental in connecting people, the opportunity to learn about the other party is almost non-existent without contacting them.
 However, you can communicate your hobbies and passion via a series of photographs.
 If you like reading, playing the guitar, or doing Pilates, a few photos in your natural habitat helps communicate to the prospect what you enjoy doing.
 As professional photographers, we know that every picture tells a story.
 That's why our goal is to try and convey as much information as possible.
 Also, these photos help you steer clear from the otherwise monotonous, repetitive rut other profiles seem to find themselves in.
 So this is an opportunity for you to connect with a prospect, which ideally is a like-minded person who shares your passion.

           ## A Full Body Shot

           We usually recommend a full body shot to avoid any misunderstandings.
           A full body shot shows off how you look.
 However, as dating photographers, these are among the hardest to get right because you need to find the right pose, optimal angle, and the best lighting, not to mention get the look right.
 Ideally, you'll want to take the shot outdoors, an hour or so before sunset.
 Again, the primary light source is set at eye level, making it the best time for this natural light shot.
 Though if the same shot were to be taken indoors, we'd use artificial lighting that's at eye-level with a wide aperture lens.
 Our goal is to get everything from the waist up in the frame while blurring out the background to eliminate distractions.
         inline_image:
         flipped: false
   - _bookshop_name: social-banner